pomdtr/sunbeam/README.md

 ### Sunbeam is language agnostic

-Sunbeam communicates with your extensions using JSON, so you can use any language you want to build your scripts.
+Sunbeam communicates with your scripts using JSON, so you can use any language you want.
 The only requirement is that the script is executable and outputs a JSON object conforming to the [Sunbeam JSON Schema](./schemas/page.schema.json) on stdout.

 ![sunbeam running in vscode](./static/vscode.png)

-### Any github repository can be used as an extension
+### Any github repository can be used as a command

 Sunbeam is designed to be extended.
 Any github repository containing a `sunbeam-command` executable can be installed using the `sunbeam install` command.

-You can also distribute your extensions as a golang binary published on github releases, and even automatically compile them thanks to a [github action](https://github.com/pomdtr/sunbeam-command-precompile).
+You can also install commands from gist, or any pastebin-like service.

 ### Sunbeam supports custom clients